juergenschubert/DER-Video-Podcast-DPS/PowerCLi ova deployment/README.md

-# PowerCLI ova deployment of PPDM
+# PowerCLI ova deployment of dps products
 UseCase: need more than one ova deployment -> IDEA automate it with PowerShell

 NetWorker, Avamar, DataDomain and PowerProtectDataManager auto deployment with PowerCli on vSphere.